-I’m currently heading the Health & Wellbeing team at Edelman Brussels, supporting clients from the health, nutrition and consumer sectors on both policy and reputational issues at different levels – global, European and national.
+I am Director and Head of the Health & Wellbeing team at Edelman Brussels, supporting clients from the health, nutrition and consumer sectors on both policy and reputational issues at different levels – global, European and national.

 Throughout my professional career, I have been leading high-profile government affairs and communication projects and campaigns for a wide range of blue-chip companies, trade associations and governments, supporting them on regulatory matters, product launches and the establishment of multi-stakeholders coalitions.